old town chapel

 Built in 1884, the Old Town Chapel is Utah's Oldest Catholic Church and served as St. Mary's primary Church until 1997.

-Open daily for all to visit, pray at, and attend Mass, the Chapel is a special and revered establishment of the Old Town Community, a precious reminder of our roots, and a landmark for our town.
+Open daily for all to visit, pray at, and worship, the Chapel is a special and revered establishment of the Old Town Community, a precious reminder of our roots, and a landmark for our town.
 Additionally, the Chapel hall is utilized weekly for St. Mary's community events, our food bank, and the area's best charitable organizations.